snigdhanath/Data-Driven-Sales-Insights-SPAR/README.md

 ## How to Explore the Project
-1. Open the "Data" folder to review the Excel analysis and dataset
+1. Open the "Data Analysis" folder to review the Excel analysis and dataset
 2. Read "Report" for detailed insights and recommendations
 3. Check "Presentation" for a summarized visual overview of key findings